An Illustrated History of Chess

 The Thai "elephant" retains this centuries old interpretation, but the specific image of the move is lost, as the piece has now become a nobleman.

 So, we've seen that the ancient Persian chess moved westward, where it became the Arabian game, and eventually evolved into our modern western "international" chess.
-And it moved east and south, where it became the modern Thai game of makruk
+And it moved east and south, where it became the Burmese sittuyin and the Thai game of makruk

 ...but wait!